ljpatrick/marxpaint/docs/pt_br/README.txt

   Extensibility
   -------------
-    Tux Paint is extensible.
+    Marx Paint is extensible.
 Brushes and "rubber stamp" shapes can be dropped in and pulled out.
 For example, a teacher can drop in a collection of animal shapes and ask their students to draw an ecosystem.
 Each shape can have a sound which is played, and